 This piece of sculpture was created by Anthony Gormley.
 He made this piece of work to reflect the state that we are all in- a self-contained body, looking at itself, at the resource that it has within itself.
 In a quote to the BBC he said, he wanted to “provoke people to ask the questions: What do we care about?
 What do we value?
 What do we love?”

-Every morning when I get up, I look out of my window, but I also look at this picture by Tin Myint Mg, a Burmese artist.
-The artist explained that the picture is an allegory for the stages children progress through as they grow and learn, the red steps represent the challenges children face in learning about the world, the green the knowledge and skills they learn, and the yellow when they reach a stage where they feel free to be themselves.
+Every morning when I get up, I look out of my window, but I also look at this picture by a Burmese artist.
+The artist explained that the picture represents the stages children progress through as they grow and learn, the red steps represent the challenges children face in learning about the world, the green the knowledge and skills they learn, and the yellow when they reach a stage where they feel free to be themselves.

 Everyday this sends me a powerful message that I should feel free to be me.